FinOps-Open-Cost-and-Usage-Spec/foundation/w3c_mode_workflow.md

 ### Editorial Changes During IPR Review

-During the 30-day IPR Review period, any **editorial changes**—such as corrections to grammar, formatting, or other non-normative adjustments—must follow a defined process to ensure transparency and proper oversight.
+During the 30-day IPR Review period, the `candidate_recommendation` branch is treated as the **frozen release candidate**.
+To ensure stability and avoid disrupting the review process, all changes must follow a controlled branching strategy.

+#### Editorial Changes for the Current Release

-If an editorial issue is identified:
+If an editorial issue is identified (e.g., grammar, formatting, or other non-normative corrections):

-1. **Create a new branch** from the `candidate_recommendation` branch.
+1. **Create a branch from `working_draft`.**
-2. Submit an **editorial pull request (PR)** from that branch.
+2. Submit an **editorial pull request (PR)** targeting the `working_draft` branch.
-3. The PR may be reviewed and discussed during the IPR Review window, but **no merges will occur until the review period ends**.
+3. The PR may be reviewed and merged into `working_draft` during the IPR Review period, provided it is strictly **editorial (non-normative)** in scope.
+4. The `candidate_recommendation` branch remains unchanged during the IPR Review window.

-4. At the conclusion of the IPR Review:
+At the conclusion of the IPR Review:

+5. All approved editorial changes accumulated in `working_draft` are **merged into `candidate_recommendation`** via a PR.
+6. The updated `candidate_recommendation` branch is then:
-   - The PR must be **approved by the Working Group**.
+   - **Approved by the Working Group**, and
-   - It must then be **ratified by the Steering Committee** before being merged into `candidate_recommendation`.
+   - **Ratified by the Steering Committee**, prior to release.
-5. Once ratified, the updated `candidate_recommendation` content can proceed to final publication and be merged into `main`.
+7. Once ratified, `candidate_recommendation` is merged into `main`, and the release is tagged.
-6. All editorial changes will then need to be merged back into the `working_draft` branch by means of a PR from `candidate_recommendation` into `working_draft`.

-This process ensures that editorial corrections are handled with transparency and receive proper approval without disrupting the formal review timeline.
+#### Development of the Next Release

+To ensure that new feature development does not interfere with the IPR Review:

+1. All **new features or normative changes** must be developed in the `working_draft_interim` branch.
+2. Topic branches for new work must be created from and merged into `working_draft_interim`.
+3. No new features or normative changes are permitted in `working_draft` or `candidate_recommendation` during the IPR Review period.

+After the IPR Review concludes and the release is finalized:

+4. The `working_draft_interim` branch is **merged back into `working_draft`**, establishing the baseline for the next release cycle.

+---

+This process ensures:
+- The **stability of the release candidate** during IPR Review
+- The ability to **apply editorial fixes in a controlled manner**
+- The continued **progress of next-release development without conflict**